About Us

 Learn More About Our Art and Architecture

-Austin organ
+Austin Organ

 The Holy Trinity building, completed in about 1894, contained a mechanical-action Hook & Hastings organ.
 When Holy Trinity and Grace Churches merged in 1924, Hook & Hastings enlarged the organ, using their new electro-pneumatic action to operate the existing windchests.
 Evidently the original windchests had problems, so that by World War II, the organ needed to be rebuilt and enlarged.
 The console shell was retained, and most of the pipes were replaced with ventil windchests.